Disappearance of Sudiksha Konanki

 Sudiksha Konanki (Note: /en/ soo-DIK-shə-_-koh-NAHNG-ki; /te/) (born December 13, 2004; last seen on March 6, 2025) is a 20-year-old Indian missing person.
 A permanent U.S. resident and a pre-medical student at University of Pittsburgh, she was last seen on March 6, 2025.
-On spring break with a few of her friends at Hotel Riu Republica in Punta Cana, she was reported to have last been seen with an American on the beach, who has since returned to the U.S., after her disappearance.
+On spring break with a few of her friends at Hotel Riu Republica in Punta Cana, Dominican Republic, she was reported to have last been seen with an American on the beach, who has since returned to the U.S., after her disappearance.